famous-battles-and-conflicts

 Leadership: The Warrior King and His Commanders

 The success of Saxon armies often hinged on the quality of their leaders.
 Kings like Æthelstan and Harold Godwinson were themselves warriors of proven skill.
 They led from the front, sharing the danger of the shield wall.
 This physical presence inspired troops.
-At Brunanburh, Æthelstan personally commanded the center.
+At Brunanburh, Æthelstan personally commanded the centre.
 At Hastings, Harold fought amidst his housecarls.
 A leader who showed fear or fled could cause the entire army to collapse.

 Strategic decision-making also fell to the warrior elite.
 Choosing the battlefield, arranging the order of battle, and deciding when to commit reserves were all responsibilities of the king and his thanes.
 The failure at Hastings to anticipate Norman tactics (the feigned retreat) can be attributed to Harold’s tactical conservatism.
 In contrast, Æthelstan’s ability to coordinate multiple contingents at Brunanburh showed a more flexible approach.
+At Maldon, Byrhtnoth’s decision to allow the Vikings to cross the causeway was a fatal strategic error, yet his personal bravery and the loyalty of his men turned the defeat into a lasting legend.

 The Legacy of Saxon Warfare